 Maybe I’m out of touch.
 For those of you going through the transgender transition experience these days, what’s it really like?

 This goes back to a dead horse I probably shouldn’t flog: the recent controversy on our Discord.
-Granted, the member that agreed to leave Discord had a delivery that sucked – it came off as very invalidating and even made some of us in T-E-C question our own DID diagnosis, and we’ve been professionally diagnosed multiple times.
-The pendulum went too far on a non-affirming, invalidating swing, although if I thought the person was truly malicious, they wouldn’t still be welcome on the website… we’re actually STILL conflicted as a council on what to do.
+Granted, the member that agreed to leave Discord had a delivery that sucked – it came off as very invalidating.
+It even made some of us in T-E-C question our own DID diagnosis, and we’ve been professionally diagnosed multiple times.
+The pendulum went too far on a non-affirming, invalidating swing, although if I thought the person was genuinely malicious, they wouldn’t still be welcome on the website… we’re STILL conflicted as a council on what to do.
 T-E-C does not agree amongst ourselves, it’s such a charged issue.
 I’m going against the advice of my headmates by even bringing this up, and I apologize.

 If you are questioning whether or not you have a dissociative disorder, you are welcome here.
 It’s not anyone’s place here to tell you that you do or don’t have a condition – we’re not trained medical professionals; we can’t diagnose you.
-We may strongly suspect, though. <grin> That doesn’t mean you shouldn’t do your homework.
+We may suspect, though. <grin> That doesn’t mean you shouldn’t do your homework.
 That doesn’t mean researching Autism, CPTSD, BPD, Bipolar Disorder, etc., is a bad thing to do or suggest doing.
 Heck, you may find you fit in multiple buckets – we do!

 So much second-guessing goes with these disorders; I hate to throw fuel on the fire of doubt and denial.
 At the same time, I think it is essential for everyone to keep an open mind and not pigeonhole themselves into one specific diagnosis before a real expert can see them.
 (And no, the average therapist isn’t an expert.)